List of Billboard Hot 100 chart achievements and milestones: Non-holiday songs

 Below are songs not connected to Christmas or the holiday season.
-(A special section for the holiday songs is below, as a few of those songs re-enter the Hot 100 each holiday season.)
+(A special section for the holiday songs is below, as several of those songs re-enter the Hot 100 each holiday season.)
 On October 20, 2025, Billboard updated the rules of its charts, disqualifying any song with more than 52 weeks that was no longer in the top ten.
 As a result, all future entries except for holiday singles will be affected.